samperrow/pre-party-browser-hints/readme.txt

 September 28, 2019:
 1) Fixed bug with preconnect-ajax hints.
+2) fixed issue with upgrading db table from v 1.5.8

 September 15, 2019:
 1) Dramatically reconfigured plugin.
 Version 1.6.0 is basically a complete rewrite of all code used.
 It is more organized, concise, efficient, easy to understand, simple, and user friendly than previously.